 The average package has 7 elements on the front.
 However, it takes 4.6 seconds to read those elements and packages are generally only viewed for 1.9 seconds.

 In short, packages are often “over-engineered.”
 Eye Tracking research shows that the average person’s eye moves 3 or 4 times per second, and most shoppers engage with a package in-store for just 1 to 2 seconds.
-This means that package designers should try to identify just three elements which are essential for purchase decisions, and ensure they are in balance with the communication objectives.
+This means that package designers should try to identify just 3 elements which are essential for purchase decisions, and ensure they are in balance with the communication objectives.
 In the case of food and beverage, this usually includes 1) the product visual, 2) the brand or sub-brand, and 3) the flavor.

 Use Visuals